onboardiq/pghero/README.md

 # Fountain Customizations

 * Only additive
+* Try out external PRs and consider them "experimental" at Fountain
-* Experimental and try these out at Fountain and then propose back upstream to main project
+* Prefer changes that can be proposed back upstream to the main project
+* Do not block the project from receiving updates from upstream/main project, resolve merge conflicts, generally work in new areas and do not change core functionality

 ### Current Customizations